‘Serial rapist’ charged in 2008 assault of 2 Norfolk teens; DNA linked to other rapes, police say

 - Use of a firearm

-Phelps, 33, is accused of using a gun to force two 15-year-old girls behind a shed in the 2900 block of Verdun Avenue, where he allegedly sexually assaulted them.
+Phelps, 33, is accused of using a gun to force a 15-year-old girl and a 16-year-old girl behind a shed in the 2900 block of Verdun Avenue, where he allegedly sexually assaulted them.
 He was 18 years old at the time.

 Phelps is being held without bail.
 On a bail determination checklist, investigators wrote that he is “suspected to be a serial offender.”
 Norfolk police issued a press release that said forensic evidence revealed he was also allegedly involved in two other rapes in Norfolk and another in Chesapeake.